docker/machine/README.md

 This is a fork of Docker Machine maintained by GitLab for [fixing critical bugs](https://docs.gitlab.com/runner/executors/docker_machine.html#forked-version-of-docker-machine).

+For a new merge request to be considered, the following questions must be answered:

+  * What critical bug this MR is fixing?
+  * How does this change help reduce cost of usage?
+What scale of cost reduction is it?
+  * In what scenarios is this change usable with GitLab Runner's docker+machine executor?

 Builds from this fork can be downloaded at https://gitlab-docker-machine-downloads.s3.amazonaws.com/master/index.html

 # Docker Machine